brianmcgee/astronvim.nix/README.md

 ## Acknowledgements

-Thanks to mighty @Mic92 to whom I took inspiration (and stole majority of his code) from his [dotfiles](https://github.com/mic92/dotfiles) repository!
+Shamelessly forked from [Aldo Borrero](https://github.com/aldoborrero/astronvim.nix), who took inspiration from the one, the only, [@Mic92](https://github.com/mic92/dotfiles)!

 ## License